awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-file.md

 ## Add a File \(Git\)<a name="how-to-create-file-git"></a>

 You can add files in a local repo and push your changes to a CodeCommit repository\.
-For more information, see [Git with AWS CodeCommit Tutorial](getting-started.md)\.
+For more information, see [Getting Started with Git and AWS CodeCommit](getting-started.md)\.